chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 **What was the idea behind classfull addressing?**

 When classfull addressing was being designed, all network address were lower than 64 in decimal.
-So only the 7 least significant digits were being used of the first octet.
+So only the 7 least significant digits of the first octet were being used.
 Which means introducing a class with the first bit set to `0` would allow the old addresses to work perfectly fine.

 ---